Nadim147c/Discord-Leveling-Bot/README.md

 It is an advanced Discord leveling bot made with Discord.js and MongoDB.
 It is easy to use and customize.
 It has all the necessary features other popular bots have.

-⚠ This code may have some bug and I will change a lot of things in the future.

 ### 🧰 Features

 -   Customizable rank-card.
--   Custom Leaderboard Image.
+-   Leaderboard Image.
--   Spam detection.
+-   Message Cool Down.
 -   Rewards on Level-up.
--   XP boosting.
+-   XP booster role.
--   Set or Reset level
+-   Set level.
 -   Slash commands.
 -   Voice leveling.
+-   No XP channel.
+(Coming soon)
+-   No XP role.
+(Coming soon)

 #### 🔐 Environment Variables